 Informational search queries tend to be made when a potential prospect is in the research stage of their journey.
 This is when they’re fact-finding about potential solutions, answers and new methods to solve their problems.

-A typical ecommerce website would focus very little resources on user’s who are in this stage of their customer journey, but a great eCommerce website knows how to use this type of search query to their advantage.
+A typical ecommerce website would focus very little resources on users who are in this stage of their customer journey, but a great eCommerce website knows how to use this type of search query to its advantage.

 Informational search queries give you the opportunity to educate, inform and capture the contact details of somebody who is clearly interested in your industry and will (most likely) end up buying a product from within it.